hound-search/hound/README.md

 npm test
 ```

 Any Go files that end in `_test.go` are assumed to be test files.
 Similarly, any JavaScript files that ends in `.test.js` are automatically run by Jest, our test runner.
 Tests should live next to the files that they cover.
-[Check out Jest's docs](https://jestjs.io/docs/en/getting-started) for more details on writing Jest tests, and [check out Go's testing docs](https://golang.org/pkg/testing/) for more details on testing Go code.
+[Check out Jest's docs](https://jestjs.io/docs/en/getting-started) for more details on writing Jest tests,
+and [check out Go's testing docs](https://golang.org/pkg/testing/) for more details on testing Go code.

+You might want to install `Node.js >= 12` and install `jest` by `npm install jest` to run the JS tests.

 ### Working on the web UI